MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-team-members-overview.md

 From the team member grid, the following actions can be taken:

-- **Book**: For organizations that execute leveraging the hybrid bookings methodology, the book action allows users to book a named resource based on the require requirements generated from the generic team member
+- **Book**: For organizations that execute using the hybrid bookings methodology, the book action allows users to book a named resource based on the requirements generated from the generic team member
 - **Generate Requirement**: This action generates the requirement.
 - **Specify Pattern**: Allows project managers to adjust resource requirement contours at a granular level.
 Project managers can adjust for the specific needs of the project in instances where the default distribution doesn't fit.
 - **Submit Request**: For organizations using the central bookings methodology.